Sandy Cameron: As leader of the Liberal Party

 On April 3, 1980, Cameron announced his candidacy for the leadership of the Nova Scotia Liberal Party.
 At the leadership convention on June 8, Cameron defeated MLA Vince MacLean on the third ballot to win the leadership.
 In the 1981 election, the Liberals were reduced to 13 seats as John Buchanan's Tories were re-elected with a bigger majority.
 However, Cameron was re-elected in his own riding by over 600 votes, and continued to serve as party leader.
 He led the Liberals into the 1984 election, but the party was reduced to 6 seats, while their popular vote dropped to 31 per cent.
 Cameron was also defeated in his own riding, losing to Progressive Conservative Chuck MacNeil by 390 votes.
 Cameron announced in December that he would resign as Opposition leader when an interim leader in the legislature was chosen.
 He was succeeded by Vince MacLean.

 Death

-Cameron died on December 25, 2004, in his hometown of Sherbrooke after a brief battle with cancer.
+Cameron died on December 25, 2004, aged 66, in his hometown of Sherbrooke after a brief battle with cancer.